Jesus Claim To Be?

 the doctrine that the Law was a curse or that the Law was done away with because it was against Israel and all men who would

 try to keep the Commandments of God.
-But what does the Law actually say?
-What principles and commandments should
+But what does God actually say?
+Why did God say it would be the righteousness

 rejected by God since Yeshua was crucified.
 The scarlet thread no longer turned white to show God had accepted their